 Additionally, students granted temporary accommodations who complete the required updated testing and are not given a diagnosis that meets BOR criteria will no longer be entitled to accommodations.
 If the student is already receiving accommodations at the time of this decision, the accommodations will continue until the end of that semester.
 If the student is determined ineligible for Permanent Accommodations, they will not be entitled to any accommodations beginning their next semester of enrollment.

 The college is not responsible for making accommodations for students who have not disclosed their disability and have not provided appropriate documentation.
 Accommodations cannot be provided if they fundamentally alter the nature of the course or would cause undue hardship to the college.

 For more information or clarification, please contact one of our staff members or visit our FAQ page!

 ADA Exam Proctoring Request (Statesboro)

 Follow the link for an online copy of our ADA Exam Proctoring Request (Statesboro), available to students and faculty scheduling an exam with accommodations to be proctored by Statesboro Counseling & Disability Services.
-Please take the form and exam to the front desk to file, email the form to email@example.com or bring it to Room H125.
+Please drop the request form and exam in the Dropbox in the Counseling Suite or email to firstname.lastname@example.org.
 We will make every effort to proctor your exam at the requested time, but please note it can be difficult due to a high volume of appointments.
-Please request your appointment as soon as possible.
-48 hours notice is recommended.
+Please request your appointment 2-3 business days before your exam.